sander/hierarchical-deterministic-keys/keys.md

 The input keys of `PoP` MUST be the output keys of `ARKG`.

-The PoP.Authenticate function MUST be executed within a secure cryptographic device.
+The PoP-Authenticate function MUST be executed within a secure cryptographic device.

-### The BlindAuthenticate function
+### The HDK-Blind-Authenticate function

-The HDK scheme does not apply ARKG.DerivePrivateKey to the actual root key as a BL private key.
-The reason is that in HDK, the ARKG.DerivePrivateKey output cannot be computed within the secure cryptographic device for subsequent use in authentication.
-Instead, HDK applies ARKG.DerivePrivateKey to the G.IdentityScalar as a BL private key, and uses the output as a “blinding scalar” in the function defined below.
+The HDK scheme does not apply ARKG-Derive-Private-Key to the actual root key as a BL private key.
+The reason is that in HDK, the ARKG-Derive-Private-Key output cannot be computed within the secure cryptographic device for subsequent use in authentication.
+Instead, HDK applies ARKG-Derive-Private-Key to the G-Identity-Scalar as a BL private key, and uses the output as a “blinding scalar” in the function defined below.

 ```
 Inputs: